The Essential Coram Glossary

 PoS (Point of Sale) Integration

-Integrating security cameras with PoS systems to monitor transactions and detect fraudulent activities.
-This is commonly used in retail environments to enhance security and operational oversight.
+PoS integration links security cameras with PoS systems to monitor transactions and detect fraudulent activities, enhancing security and operational oversight in retail environments.

 Q